Code-Institute-Submissions/MilestoneProject-5/README.md

 # `GEMMA COFFEE & BAKERY`

+GEMMA emerges from the idea of creating a pleasant space to relax, forget about time, take a break from this busy life.
+A place to enjoy a good cup of coffee.

+## UX
 This project is about a website for a coffee business.
 The purpose of this page is to publicize the products and services as well as attract new customers

-## UX

 **Business Goals:**
 - Sellig and promote the products.